simsekhalit/LogWatcher/README.md

+# LogWatcher

-# LogWatcher - An Enhanced Log Watch Tool with Custom Filtering
+Simply put: LogWatcher is a Log Watch Tool with Custom Filtering created using syslog-rfc5424-parser and websockets libraries of Python and served with Django

 Event logs of multiple systems can be sent to a remote log server for central management.
 Usually logs are text files without structure.
 Most of the logs are about usual activities and irrelevant for a system administrator.
 Filtering the logs for relevant events based on the content is essential in a central log management software.